neilk/octopress/source/_posts/2002-06-01-undesigning-cherokee-syllabary.markdown

 So how did Cherokee end up with a font that was so far from the original designs of Cherokee?

-I've not been able to find out exactly what happened between Sequoyah and Samuel Worcester, the person who ultimately cast the Cherokee letters in metal.
+I've not been able to find out exactly what happened between Sequoyah and [Samuel Worcester](http://www.cherokee.org/AboutTheNation/History/Biographies/24485/Information.aspx), the person who ultimately arranged to cast the Cherokee letters in metal.
 But I imagine the scene -- faced with these unfamiliar glyphs, that will be difficult to typeset, either Sequoyah or Worcester go hunting for existing sorts, combining one here, shaving a bit off another.
 Eventually assembling the font that became the official look of printed
 Cherokee for the next century.